patorjk/figlet.js/README.md

 - Input Text - A string of text to turn into ASCII Art.
 - Options - Either a string indicating the font name or an options object (description below).
 - Callback - Optional function to execute with the generated ASCII Art.

-- Return value is a promise that resolves to generated ASCII Art.
+The return value is a **promise** that resolves to the generated ASCII Art.

 Example: